carasiov/active_learning/use_cases/dashboard/README.md

 ## Performance Notes

-- Scatter figure is cached per latent version; color-mode swaps patch only marker colors.
+- Scatter figure is cached per latent version; color-mode swaps never hit the server thanks to the client-side palette store.
 - Polling callback returns `no_update` for unchanged outputs.
 - Polling auto-disables when idle (no training, empty queue) to reduce CPU use.